What is Accounts Receivable Factoring?

 You do not have to factor a set dollar amount each month to keep your account active.
 Factor as much as you need, as often as necessary to maintain sufficient cash flow to cover your operating costs.

 Another significant edge that accounts receivable factoring holds over traditional lending options is its accessibility by companies with poor or unestablished credit.
-Even if you are just starting up or have encountered previous financial issues you can still be approved for a competitive accounts receivable factoring program without pledging collateral – or even adding any debt to your balance sheet!
+Even if you are just starting up or have encountered previous financial issues you can still be approved for a competitive accounts receivable factoring program without pledging collateral – or even adding any debt liability to your balance sheet!

 - Collections calls